flowroute/txjason/README.md

 d.addBoth(someFunction)
 ```

-No connection step is necessary; ``JSONRPCClientFactory`` will automatically
+No connection step is necessary;
-connect and reconnect when necessary.
-Disconnections are logged with twisted's
+``JSONRPCClientFactory`` will automatically connect and reconnect when needed.
-logging system.
+Disconnections are logged with twisted's logging system.

 For a non-twisted/blocking JSON-RPC over Netstring client, try [jsonrpc-ns](https://github.com/flowroute/jsonrpc-ns)